-Photo: Huntsville Main Street, by Bryan Dearsley / Riley
+Photo: Huntsville Main Street by Bryan Dearsley / LuxuryOntario

 City - 15575490.json

-If you’re looking for a quaint small town to explore that best suits your travel habits and individual preferences, you’re in luck.
-Whether you’re a lover of the arts or the great outdoors, are maybe a history hound or enjoy a waterfront vibe, the best small towns in Ontario deliver.
+If you’re looking for a quaint and quiet small town to explore that suits your travel habits and individual preferences, you’re in luck.
+Whether you’re a lover of the arts and a fan of the great outdoors or are maybe a history hound who enjoys a waterfront vibe, the best small towns in Ontario deliver no end-of-fun experiences.

 Whether you’re an intrepid traveller, a history buff, or simply looking for a fun day trip or weekend escape, read through our list of the best small towns in Ontario for ideas and inspiration.